Faye Wong: 1999: "Eyes on Me" and Lovers & Strangers

 The video game Final Fantasy VIII was released in Japan in February 1999, for which Faye Wong recorded the ballad "Eyes on Me" in English.
 It was the first time that a Japanese video game featured a Chinese singer for its theme.
 The "Eyes on Me" single sold over 335,620 copies in Japan and 500,000 worldwide, making it the best-selling video game music disc to that date, and winning "Song of the Year (Western Music)" at the 14th Annual Japan Gold Disc Awards.
 When the game was released in North America later that year, the theme song became very popular among gamers in the West; while it was not a mainstream hit there (as Wong had no desire to explore these markets), she gained many fans who were not previously familiar with her music.

 In March, she held two concerts in Nippon Budokan, with tickets for the first show on 11 March being sold out in one day and an extra show added on 12 March; she was the first Chinese singer to perform in that venue.
 Earlier in the year, Pepsi-Cola had made Wong a spokesperson, and after these concerts she shot the promotional music video for "Spectacular" (精彩), which Pepsi used in commercials.

 The album Lovers & Strangers was released in late September, and sold over 800,000 copies, topping the charts in Hong Kong, mainland China, Taiwan, Singapore and Malaysia.
 This was her first album after parting from Dou Wei, and her first without any musical collaborations with him since their relationship began.
 The title track of the album was featured in Sylvester Stallone's remake of Get Carter.
 The entire album was penned by Albert Leung, who, like Wong, was suffering from a broken heart in his love life at the time.
 Buddhist philosophy has informed his lyrics since the album, originally as a way to console both Wong and himself.
 In 2022, Leung picked two of the songs, "Last Blossom" (開到荼靡) and "One Hundred Years of Solitude" (百年孤寂), as his all-time favorites over his prolific career.
 Wong also became a spokesperson for JPhone in October, 1999, performing in several commercials which aired in Japan.

+As of August 1999, Faye Wong’s total record sales in Taiwan, China surpassed 4 million copies, according to Contemporary Pop Scene (《当代歌坛》), China’s highest‑circulation music magazine.